fuzzywalrus/mobius-macOS-GUI/README.md

 ## Features

+- **Setup wizard** — guided first-launch experience walks you through server name, description, file root, banner, network, trackers, and more
-- Start, stop, and restart the server with one click
+- Start, stop, and restart the server with one click or keyboard shortcuts (Server menu)
 - Edit server name, description, port, and tracker registration from the GUI
 - Browse and set your file root directory
 - Edit the login agreement and message board
-- Set a server banner image
+- Set a server banner image (includes a bundled default banner)
 - **Account management** — create, edit, and delete user accounts with a visual permissions editor covering all 35 Hotline access flags
 - **Ban management** — ban and unban by IP, username, or nickname via the server's REST API
 - **Online users monitor** — see who's connected in real time with auto-refreshing stats (connected users, peak, downloads, uploads)